-You'll need to swing out as you reach the first shoulder, swing in as you near the waist, and swing out as you approach the last brace.
-This isn't easy if you're also trying to make the climb cuts to avoid tear-out.
-If you ignore the climb cuts and rout the entire back in a counterclockwise direction you'll have more control.
-In that case, lower the bit in several passes, and use tape on the ball-bearing to make shallower cuts in stages, to eliminate tear-out.

-Installing the end trim

-With the tailblock facing up, secure the body using the waist clamp screwed to your workbench.

-Cutting the channel for the end trim: Center the tapered plastic end trim at the end seam of the guitar, about midway from top to bottom, with the wide end toward the soundboard (see the blueprint, upper left).
-Outline the end trim onto the guitar body.
-Score this line with sharp razor knife and straightedge, gradually deepening it with several passes.
-Remove the wood between the scored lines with a router or chisel, just deep enough for the thickness of the end trim.

-Fitting the end trim: Check the fit of the end trim in the channel, slide until the wedge tightens in the channel (pictured).

-When the fit is perfect, glue the end trim in place with Bind-ALL.
-Clamping should not be necessary.
-After 24 hours drying time, trim the ends to match the routed binding ledges.
-Level the end trim flush with the guitar sides, using a sharp scraper blade tool.

-Installing the bindings

-We prefer our high-tack binding tape to hold the bindings, but you can also use cloth tape or long rubber bands.
-Before gluing, prepare by tearing many pieces of tape in 2" lengths.

-Binding the top: apply Bind-ALL glue to a section of the routed soundboard channels, from about six inches to one-quarter of the distance around the guitar from the tailblock seam (pictured).
+Precision Router Base Complete Set Item #5263 Designed especially for stringed instrument work!
+Provides excellent control when routing for binding and inlays.
+Complete set includes: Precision Router Base, Edge Guide, 5/16" router bit for binding, and Air pump with hose.
+Installing the bindings We prefer our high-tack binding tape to hold the bindings, but you can also use cloth tape or long rubber bands.
+Prepare for gluing by tearing around 30 pieces of tape in 2" lengths.
+Binding the top: beginning at the tail block seam, apply Bind-ALL glue to a short (8") section of the channel (pictured).
+Place the binding in the channel and secure it tightly with tape (pictured).
+Continue applying glue in short sections until you've reached the neck pocket.

-Apply a little more Bind-All on its edge, and set the binding strip against it in the outer channel.
-You can glue the strips simultaneously.
-Secure them tightly with tape (pictured).
 Repeat the procedure to complete one side of the soundboard, and allow 6-8 hours drying time before binding the other side.
 Remove the tape by warming it with a heat gun (or a hair dryer) held at least 6-8 inches away.
-Pull the tape off at a 45° angle (pictured).
+Pull the tape off at a 45° angle.
 When warmed, the tape will lift easily without pulling out wood fibers.

-Binding the back: The binding joints at the neck block and tailblock must be trimmed for a close fit (pictured).
+Binding the back: Binding the back is the same process as binding the top, but the binding joint at the neck block must be trimmed for a close fit (pictured).
 Bind-ALL is a solvent based glue, so it will melt the joints together.
 Allow 6-8 hours drying time before removing the tape.
 It's best to wait at least two days before scraping the bindings flush to the wood, because the plastic will shrink slightly as the glue solvent evaporates.
 Use a scraper blade to smooth the bindings flush to the guitar's sides, back and top.
 Scrape in the direction of the wood grain, and avoid digging into the wood.
-Practice on scrap if possible.
+Practice on scrap, if possible.

+Stewmac Guitar Shop Tape Deck Item #0593
-Opening the dovetail joint

-Now you can remove the side wood covering the neck joint opening in the neck block.
-With a sharp stiff knife or a saw, score through the sides until the waste wood can be snapped off up to the scored line (pictured).
-A Dremel can also be used to remove this wood as shown.
+A tape dispenser that won't tip over-you can use one hand!
+This multi-wheel tape dispenser handles it all: binding tape, fretboard tape, double stick tape, sandpaper rolls.
+It's a massive time saver and removes the stress from binding.
+Opening the dovetail joint Now you can remove the side wood covering the neck joint opening in the neck block.
+With a sharp stiff knife or a saw, score through the sides until the waste wood can be snapped off up to the scored line.
+A Dremel can also be used to remove this wood, as shown.
 Follow with a sharp chisel and a file to smooth the sides flush to the inner walls of the dovetail (pictured).

-Fit and fill the truss rod channel

-Fitting the truss rod

-The neck block has been drilled to allow access to the truss rod's adjusting nut, but the rod is not designed to extend beyond the neck (pictured).
+Fit and fill the truss rod channel Fitting the truss rod In this Stewmac kit, the neck block has been drilled to allow access to the truss rod's adjusting nut, but the rod is not designed to extend beyond the neck (see illustration below).
 This allows for neck removal, should it ever become necessary (this is normal on a dovetail neck reset).
 The neck channel at the heel needs to be enlarged to accept the truss rod's adjustment nut.
 Mark the position of the adjustment nut on the face of the tenon, nut side down.
 Mark the length of the adjustment nut on a 17/64" drill bit with masking tape to act as a depth stop.
 Run the bit in reverse to start the hole, and then drill open the truss rod channel to accept the nut.